CSC207-2022F-UofT/course-project-team-java-help/README.md

 As already mentioned, JUnit 4 and RESTAssured (only for the backend) are used for testing.
 The JUnit tests for the backend are the most extensive, and probably the most complex.
 For components involving the database, the backend verifies that the current process is authenticated with DynamoDB, before attempting to run the test.
 It does this through JUnit 4's `assertTrue`.
 This is necessary, as without process authentication, attempts to read from, or modify the database would fail.
 In cases such as these, since the expected behavior is that the attempts to access the database would fail, these tests are ignored by JUnit.

-If you wish to run these tests and require credentials, reach out to me at [jacob.klimczak@gmail.com](jacob.klimczak@gmail.com), and I can provide credentials, and instructions for using them.
+*If you wish to run these tests and require credentials, reach out to me at [jacob.klimczak@gmail.com](jacob.klimczak@gmail.com), and I can provide credentials, and instructions for using them.*

 RESTAssured was used as it provided a simple, functional interface for quickly parsing JSON responses, asserting expected values, and verifying other response properties.

 ### Deployment

 The Serverless framework is responsible for the bulk of the deployment and configuration of our project.
-It simplifies the creation of all sorts of AWS resources, and allows for their management from a single YAML file.
+It simplifies the creation of all sorts of AWS resources, and allows for their management from a single *YAML file*.
 Deploying with serverless is also much easier compared to using the AWS-CLI.
 It simply requires running the `serverless deploy` command, and it will deploy automatically using the YAML file for the project.
 In contrast, AWS requires you build a function package, and then specifically point AWS SAM at the package before uploading it.

 One of the major concerns with our deployments, particularly of the backend, was keeping the size of our function package low.
 This is necessary because AWS imposes a maximum size (250MB uncompressed, 50MB compressed) for function packages that can be uploaded as archives.
-The alternative is to use a Docker image for your Lambda handler.
+The alternative is to use a *Docker image* for your Lambda handler.
 While the ability to make use of large libraries would have been nice, the time it takes for Lambda to cold start a handler instance inside a Docker container is much greater than from an archive.
 This would have compounded with the already increased Lambda cold start time, due to needing to launch the JVM on every cold start.
 For this reason, we felt the archive function package was most desirable.

 ### CI/CD & Github Actions

 We used Github actions for our CI/CD pipelines.
 Every push triggered a Gradle build followed by running all the tests.
 Whenever a pull request is merged into main, Github actions uses the Serverless framework to redeploy the backend (provided all tests pass).

+### Release Via Github

+The v1.0 APK is available on our Github as a release.
+This release contains both the source code, and the APK.

 ## The Project